Jamie Pope – Nutrition Expert

 Processed Foods Not All Bad

-Since plant-forward diets prove to be the healthiest, Jamie cooks with lots of beans and vegetables.
+Since plant-forward diets are the healthiest, Jamie cooks with lots of beans and vegetables.
 Even though purists will claim they are processed, Jamie doesn’t shy away from frozen entree brands like MorningStar Farms, Boca, and Gardein.

 “Processed foods is a term I think is abused,” says Jamie.
 “We cannot lump all processed foods as unhealthy.
 In our society, it would be hard to feed ourselves without using some process.”

 Jamie stocks her freezer with frozen vegetables.
 The veggies in those bags and boxes are harvested and immediately frozen.
-Because they don’t lose nutrients with exposure to transportation, air, and storage, the frozen veggies are often nutritionally superior to grocery store fresh produce.
+Because they don’t lose nutrients with transportation, air, and storage exposure, the frozen veggies are often nutritionally superior to grocery store fresh produce.
 “But any produce is great,” says Jamie, “including canned.”

 Jamie shares an interesting website, with a formula calculating the calories and nutrient values our bodies need each day.
 As an example, based on my weight, height, age, and activity level, I require about 1800 calories a day.
 Nutrient needs don’t decrease with age, so it can be a challenge to meet nutrition needs with limited calories.
 Even if we limit sugar and eat nutrient-dense foods, this is not a lot of calories to work with.
 No wonder it’s hard to lose weight as we get older!